Analyzing the Civil Rights Movement Through Primary Sources

 Image - Video

-Throughout the history of the United States, African-Americans and other races were discriminated against, meaning they were not given the same rights and respect as others.
+Throughout the United States' history, African Americans and other races were discriminated against, meaning they were not given the same rights and respect as others.

 As you can see by the first sign above, only white people were allowed to use that Oklahoma City store.
-This was a very common practice only a few decades ago!
-African-Americans had to use separate water fountains, waiting rooms and entrances as shown in the other images above.
-They were also required to use separate restrooms and even attended different schools because of the color of their skin.
-Today, that sounds crazy!
+This was a widespread practice only a few decades ago!

-In this lesson, you will learn more about the people and events that helped American minorities receive the same treatment as their fellow Americans through an event in history called the Civil Rights Movement.
+In this lesson, learn more about the people and events that helped American minorities receive the same treatment as their fellow Americans through an event in history called the Civil Rights Movement.

-In order to learn about history, there are two sources of information historians use to describe a time period.
+To learn about history, there are two sources of information historians use to describe a period.
 These two types of sources are called primary and secondary sources.

-What do you know about the Civil Rights Movement?
-Share what you know with your teacher.
+• What do you know about the Civil Rights Movement?

-Now, take a look at these secondary sources that provide some additional information about the Civil Rights Movement:
+Explore some secondary sources that provide additional information about the Civil Rights Movement.

 Image - Video

-Share three things your learned from watching the video, then continue on to the Got It? section to learn to analyze primary sources.
+Then, continue to the Got It? section to learn to analyze primary sources.

 Image - Button Next